autonomy-lab-cooper-union/AutonomyLabWebsite/README.md

 ## Deployment

 The `Deploy` GitHub action will be triggered upon push.
-If the build is successful, the changes will be deployed to production automatically.
+If the build is successful and you are on main, the changes will be deployed to production automatically.
+On other branches, the build will run but won't be deployed.

 ## Maintenance